 Kishkindha Kanda is set in the place of Vānaras (Vana-nara) – Forest dwelling humans.[32]
 Rāma and Lakṣmaṇa meet Hanumān, the biggest devotee of Rāma, greatest of ape heroes, and an adherent of Sugriva, the banished pretender to the throne of Kiṣkindhā.
 Rāma befriends Sugriva and helps him by killing his elder brother Vāli thus regaining the kingdom of Kiṣkindhā, in exchange for helping Rāma to recover Sītā.

 However, Sugriva soon forgets his promise and spends his time enjoying his newly gained power.
 The clever former ape queen Tārā, (wife of Vāli) calmly intervenes to prevent an enraged Lakṣmaṇa from destroying the ape citadel.
-She then eloquently convinces Sugriva to honor his pledge.
+She then eloquently convinces Sugriva to honour his pledge.
 Sugriva then sends search parties to the four corners of the earth, only to return without success from north, east, and west.
 The southern search party under the leadership of Aṅgada and Hanumān learns from a vulture named Sampātī the elder brother of Jatāyu, that Sītā was taken to Lankā.

 Sundara Kanda forms the heart of Valmiki's Ramayana and consists of a detailed, vivid account of Hanumān's heroics.
 After learning about Sītā, Hanumān assumes a gigantic form and makes a colossal leap across the sea to Lanka.
 On the way, he meets with many challenges like facing a Gandharva Kanyā who comes in the form of a demon to test his abilities.
 He encounters a mountain named Maināka who offers Hanuman assistance and offers him rest.
 Hanumān refuses because there is little time remaining to complete the search for Sītā.